ihugang/AutoShutdown/README.md

 - It also provides users with a buffer period to save their work

 For example, if the shutdown time is set to 22:00, the system will execute the shutdown or hibernate operation at a random time between 22:00 and 22:10.

+## Warning Dialog Feature

+AutoShutdown can display a warning dialog before performing shutdown or hibernate operations:

+- Gives users a chance to save their work before shutdown/hibernate
+- Configurable warning time (default: 5 minutes before operation)
+- Can be enabled/disabled via command line or remote commands
+- Users can choose to proceed with the operation or cancel it

 ## Getting Started